Beach Too Sandy, Bryan Too Breaky

 And it goes both ways.

 different libraries or whatever.
-And they're talking about pride flags and drag shows, like these things that aren't actual issues, but they're saying the most hateful things,
+And they're talking about pride flags and drag shows, like these things that aren't actual issues, but they're saying the most hateful things

-like reading through them.
-That's where
+reading through them.
+That's where.

-it's on our podcast, like on the podcast itself.
+Like on the podcast itself.
 No, no, no, not on the podcast itself.

+Oh, yeah.
 It's everywhere.
-Both sides.

-I mean, both sides, all over.
 It's like, it's hard to find things that are not.

 Oh, we're hating it.
 Definitely more hateful from one side generally.